wurstmeister/kafka-docker/README.md

 ##Broker IDs

-If you don't specify a broker id in your docker-compose file it will automatically be generated based on the name that docker compose gives the container.
+If you don't specify a broker id in your docker-compose file it will automatically be generated based on the name that docker-compose gives the container.
 This allows scaling up and down.
-In this case it is recommended to use the ```--no-recreate``` option of docker compose to ensure that containers are not re-created and thus keep their names and ids.
+In this case it is recommended to use the ```--no-recreate``` option of docker-compose to ensure that containers are not re-created and thus keep their names and ids.

 ##Automatically create topics